iterative/dvc.org/content/docs/user-guide/how-to/add-deps-or-outs-to-a-stage.md

 that some of the build requirements are missing from `dvc.yaml`:

-- Files or directories in the <abbr>workspace</abbr> that are dependencies of the stage, are missing from `deps` field.
+- Files or directories in the <abbr>workspace</abbr> that are dependencies of the stage are missing from `deps` field.
 - Output files or directories that the stage creates, which are already in the workspace, are missing from `outs` field.